phpfontana/pytorch-apple-silicon/README.md

 mkdir pytorch-apple-silicon
 cd pytorch-apple-silicon
 ```
+### For the PyTorch Nightly Build (w/ MPS Acceleration)

-**Step2a.** Download and save `torch-nightly.yml` to `pytorch-apple-silicon` directory and execute the following command on the terminal to create an environment with PyTorch Nightly build (includes MPS acceleration) and dependencies installed.
+**Step2a.** Download and save `torch-nightly.yml` to `pytorch-apple-silicon` directory and execute the following command on the terminal to create an environment with `PyTorch Nightly` build and dependencies installed.
 Make sure to `cd` into the `pytorch-apple-silicon` directory before running the command.
 ```
 conda env create -f torch-nightly.yml -n torch-nightly
 ```
+### For the PyTorch Stable Build (w/ CPU only)
-**Step2b.** Download and save `torch-stable.yml` to `pytorch-apple-silicon` directory and execute the following command to create an environment with PyTorch Stable build (includes CPU only) and dependencies installed.
+**Step2b.** Download and save `torch-stable.yml` to `pytorch-apple-silicon` directory and execute the following command to create an environment with PyTorch Stable build and dependencies installed.
 Make sure to `cd` into the `pytorch-apple-silicon` directory before running the command.
 ```
 conda env create -f torch-stable.yml -n torch-stable
 ```